iTorongo/dimhs-issuer-app/README.md

 # BDIMHS Issuer App

 This app can be used by the issuer who is responsible for issue verifiable credential to the users.
-By default this app is configured for the Hospital Issuer.
+By default this app is configured for the Government Issuer.

 ## Available Scripts